-Employers are required to report newly hired employees and re-hired employees with the Utah Department of Workforce Services within 20 days of their hire or rehire date.
+Employers are required to report newly hired employees (and re-hired employees) to the Utah Department of Workforce Services within 20 days of the employee’s hire date.

 This information is recorded in the National Directory of New Hires (NDNH) and is matched against state and federal child support databases to locate parents who owe child support.